 Another common source of excuses can be the fear one has of taking on responsibility or of being the source of solutions.
 This fear, like the fear of embarassment, can also be commonly used to self limit ourselves.
 For example someone who is more humble and less confident in expressing themselves than a more direct colleague, can convince themself that the more direct colleague is the more natural leader, even if that by itself is not a key part of peer leadership.
 More importantly, even if we did need to be more extroverted in presenting our arguments or inspiring others, we can use the excuse of saying “I am not that person” or “i don’t have the confidence” to convince ourselves that these personality characteristics can’t be changed, when in fact these skills can in part be learned and improvement is possible.
 A great manager’s role again in these cases is to get staff to believe in themselves and avoid allowing self-limiting attitudes from coming out.
 It is also important to spot self-limiting attitudes for what they are which is excuses, as without getting staff to recognise this a staff member can excuse never seeking to have more responsibility as being something they are not capable of doing, when in fact it more likely it is just something they are fearful of taking on.

 The final type of fear is a “fear of success”.
-This fear is less common than the rest and often we are more sympathetic towards people who make this excuse than we our to other types, however ultimately it is an excuse like the rest.
+This fear is less common than the rest and often we are more sympathetic towards people who make this excuse than we are to other types, however ultimately it is an excuse like the rest.
 Common signs of this excuses are people who start to justify why they don’t need to achieve something in the midst of striving towards getting it, in these moments they are feeling doubt and maybe feel out of their depth and they find comfort in telling you why they never really wanted to achieve the thing in the first place but this doesnt mean it is true.
-Again a great leader will help their staff to get beyond this by addresing this doubt head on and reminding them of the reasons why the sucess did matter to them in the first place.
+Again a great leader will help their staff to get beyond this by addresing this doubt head on and reminding them of the reasons why the success did matter to them in the first place.

 As a great leader it is essential to lead your team towards having an inside out and solution oriented mindset and in short making progress over making excuses.
-However insecurities and uncertainties are real and it would be foolish and insensitive manager who didn’t recognise they will often need to guide staff can beyond these.
+However insecurities and uncertainties are real and it would be foolish and insensitive manager who didn’t recognise they will often need to guide staff beyond these.
 This is why understanding the route cause of an excuse can help you provide the right support and get your team back focused on progress.
 Great leaders spot excuses and point out to staff they are making them then they guide them to get beyond making them, to instead see that progress is far more in their interest than excusing their lack of it.
-Great managers guide drive staff beyond their excuses towards progress.
+Great managers guide staff beyond their excuses and towards making progress.